doctorDAlvarez/react-Directory/README.md

 # REACT_directory
+## Client:
+> Primary School.

+## Features:
-student and courses directory with react and react-route.
+> student and courses directory with react and react-route.

-Project inside my techDegree using the learned REACT, REACT-ROUTER, REFS and more!
+REACT, REACT-ROUTER, REFS and more!

 ## Installation
 just clone the repo in your folder.
 Then run <code>npm install</code> to install dependencies.
 Then <code>npm start</code> to start the server at localhost:3000.